Sep 5, 2023

 Still have questions about how to invest in the S&P 500 index?
 Find answers below.

-Should I invest in the S&P 500 through an ETF or index fund?
+Should I invest in the S&P 500 index through an ETF or mutual fund?

-One of the main differences between ETFs and index funds is that ETFs tend to require a lower minimum investment to get started.
+One of the main differences between index-based ETFs and mutual funds is that ETFs tend to require a lower minimum investment to get started.
 For new investors without much capital to invest upfront, an S&P 500 ETF is a low-cost option.

 What is the minimum investment for the S&P 500?